St. Peter in Gallicantu

 According to tradition, this was the place of the palace of high priest Caiaphas, where Jesus was brought to jail after his arrest.
 Its name (Gallicantu, means the cock's crow) is given after the story of Peter's triple denial of Christ and the cock crowing twice.

-The Church is located on the eastern slopes of Mount Zion.
+The Church is located on the eastern slopes of Mount Zion, as seen here on the bottom right side.

 A Byzantine church was built in 457AD.
 It was destroyed in 1010, and rebuilt by the Crusaders in 1102 (who renamed it to the present name).
 The church was in ruins again in 1320, and rebuilt in 1931.